Ankle Sprains: Avoiding the Route to Chronic Pain

 Manual Therapy: A Key to Ankle Sprain Recovery

-The following videos offer glimpses into how the MSR treatment system takes the reins in addressing varied facets of ankle sprain recovery.
-These examples underscore the compelling merits of manual therapy and the specific effectiveness of the cohesive MSR system in propelling recovery and forestalling future ankle sprains.
+The following videos demonstrate how the MSR treatment system effectively targets different aspects of ankle sprain recovery.
+These examples showcase the significant benefits of manual therapy and how the integrated MSR approach can speed up healing and reduce the risk of future sprains.

 Rehab Ankle Sprains - Exercise and Treatment

-Without appropriate treatment and rehabilitation, a severely injured ankle may not fully heal and could lose its stability.
-This loss of stability could, in turn, result in chronic ankle pain, recurrent sprains, gait imbalances, osteoarthritis, and a path of ongoing dysfunction.
-In this video, Dr. Brian Abelson and Miki Burton RMT show you effective ways of addressing this common condition.
+Without proper treatment and rehabilitation, a severely injured ankle may not fully heal, leading to instability.
+This instability can result in chronic pain, recurrent sprains, gait imbalances, osteoarthritis, and ongoing dysfunction.
+In this video, Dr. Brian Abelson and Miki Burton RMT demonstrate effective methods for addressing this common issue.

 MSR - 7 Point Ankle & Foot Mobilization